 APPOINTMENT.
-Except where the court has previously confirmed a parental nominee under Section 202(b), a minor who is the subject of a parental appointment and who has attained 14 years of age, the other parent or a person other than a parent having custody or care of the minor if other than a parent, may prevent or terminate the parental appointment by filing in the court in which the nominating instrument is filed a written objection to the appointment before it is accepted or within 30 days after receiving notice of its acceptance.
+A minor who is the subject of a parental appointment and who has attained 14 years of age, the other parent or a person other than a parent having custody or care of the minor, may prevent or terminate the parental appointment by filing in the court in which the nominating instrument is filed a written objection to the appointment before it is accepted or within 30 days after receiving notice of its acceptance.
 An objection may be withdrawn.
 An objection does not preclude an appointment of the parental nominee by the court.

-In the case where an objection is filed, the parental nominee has no authority to act and instead must file a petition for appointment as guardian under § 205.
+In the case of an objection, the parental nominee has no authority to act and instead must file a petition for appointment as guardian under § 205.
 Although the minor, the other parent, or the person who has care or custody of the minor has the right to object to the appointment, the court still can appoint the parental nominee over any objection.
 An objection that is not timely filed will not prevent the appointment.

-SECTION 204.
-JUDICIAL APPOINTMENT OF GUARDIAN: CONDITIONS FOR APPOINTMENT.
+CONDITIONS FOR APPOINTMENT.

-- (a) The court may appoint a guardian for a minor if the parents consent, if all parental rights have been terminated, or if the parents are unwilling or unable to exercise their parental rights.
-If a guardian is appointed pursuant to Section 202-whose and the appointment has not been prevented or terminated under Section 203, the appointment has priority over that of a guardian appointed by the court.
-However, but the court may proceed with another appointment upon a finding that the parental nominee has failed to accept the appointment within 30 days after notice of the guardianship proceeding. - (b) If necessary and on petition or motion, the court may appoint a temporary guardian for a minor upon a showing that an immediate need exists and that the appointment would be in the best interest of the minor.
-The appointment shall must be made on such notice and conditions as the court may order, except that but reasonable notice of the hearing shall must be given to the a minor if the minor who has attained 14 years of age, unless the petitioner makes a showing that such a delay would not be in the best interest of the minor.
+(a) The court may appoint a guardian for a minor if the parents consent, if all parental rights have been terminated, or if the parents are unwilling or unable to exercise their parental rights.
+A guardian appointed pursuant to Section 202 whose appointment has not been prevented or terminated under Section 203 has priority over a guardian appointed by the court, but the court may proceed with another appointment upon a finding that the parental nominee has failed to accept the appointment within 30 days after notice of the guardianship proceeding.

+(b) If necessary, and on petition or motion, the court may appoint a temporary guardian for a minor on a showing that an immediate need exists and that the appointment would be in the best interest of the minor.
+The appointment shall be made on such notice and conditions as the court may order, except that reasonable notice of the hearing shall be given to the minor, if the minor has attained 14 years of age, unless the petitioner makes a showing that such delay would not be in the best interest of the minor.
 Except as otherwise ordered by the court, the temporary guardian has the authority of an unlimited guardian, but the duration of the temporary guardianship may not exceed six months.
-Within five days of after the appointment, the temporary guardian shall mail a copy of the order to all individuals who would be entitled to notice of hearing under Section 205.
+Within five days of the appointment, the temporary guardian shall mail a copy of the order to all individuals who would be entitled to notice of hearing under Section 205 guardian for the minor, whose authority may not exceed [30] days and who may exercise only those powers specified in the order.